...

 Don’t Assume Anything

 One cannot simply update the title or the product description and then expect to see an increase in sales.
 Everything has to be measured, analyzed, and researched so that you can have accurate statistical data.
+Then you can use this data to improve your listing’s conversion, which will then increase your organic ranking on Amazon’s search engine.

 What Are The Things You Should Split Test On Your Amazon Listing